haolong2001/demos_v_matrix/src_disease/README.md

 ## Overview

-The `disease_processor` program automatically processes all forecast folders in the `output/` directory, implementing the same logic as the Python analysis code but with C++ performance and parallel processing.
+The `bmi_process_parallel` program automatically processes all forecast folders in the `output/` directory, implementing the same logic as the Python analysis code but with C++ performance and parallel processing.

 ## Features